Incorporating Rest Into Your Work Grind: Simple Ways to Find Balance in the New Year

 3. Tune Into Your Nervous System

 Our bodies often send us signals when we’re starting to reach our limit.
 One of the most effective ways to know when it’s time to take a break is by paying attention to your nervous system.
 Are you feeling anxious, overwhelmed, or exhausted?
-These could be signs that your body is telling you it needs rest.
+These could be signs that your body is telling you it needs rest, and a good trauma therapist can help you identify when that might be happening.

 If you notice yourself becoming frazzled or burnt out, it may be time to take a step back and assess what’s on your plate.
 Are you trying to juggle too many things?
 Are you feeling physically tense or mentally drained?
 These signals are your body’s way of indicating that it’s time to pause and recharge—whether through a deep breath, a quick walk, or simply stepping away from the task at hand for a while.